thoughtrealm/bumblebee/README.md

 Please follow this GitHub guide to do so:
 [GitHub: Contributing to Projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

-I will review those as I have time.
+Those will be reviewed as time permits.